pharmaverse/pharmaverse/content/e2eclinical/validation/_index.en.md

 When we talk about package validation, the focus here is on the generalised functions we put in a package as a developer.
 There is also the user perspective of how to downstream quality check the usage of such packages and functions in creating clinical reporting deliverables.
-For this reason, we categorise the packages seprately below, dependent on relevance.
+For this reason, we categorise the packages separately below, dependent on relevance.

 ### Package Validation